lipiventura/PFL-FEUP/README.md

 ![move](https://user-images.githubusercontent.com/39671616/150687484-af19398e-b15e-45e4-b497-7580a23bf0e4.PNG)

 Against Player: The process is similiar to the computer, however the process behind the moves are a little bit diferent.
+We start by calling the function doChanging/4, in which it repeats a cycle unitl the move is not valid.
+First we use rowSelection/1 and columnSelection/1 for the player to input their move adn checks if the move is out of bounds.
+If not, then we check if the move is valid in the game rules with masterRule/5.
+If everything is valid then we execute changeBoard/5 to register your move in the board.

 ### End of Game